Finally, a Doctor who has the courage to tell it like it is. The truth about cardiovascular disease and cholesterol.

 Cholesterol serves as a starting point for the synthesis of critical regulatory hormones in the body which help maintain essential functioning of biological mechanisms.

 Approximately 80% of total body cholesterol is manufactured in the liver with the remaining 20% derived from the diet.
 The liver balances total body cholesterol depending on dietary intake.
-However, when dietary intake is chronically high, the liver’s ability to compensate with decreased production may become compromised.
+However, when dietary intake is chronically high, or the liver’s ability to function optimally due to other factors like alcohol or high sugar/processed carbohydrate intake, may become compromised.

 A possible reason why the liver produces more cholesterol than is needed by the body, is toxicity.
 We are exposed to thousands of toxic substances daily and the liver is our major filtering organ.
 When it can no longer eliminate toxins, it may wrap these in cholesterol to protect our tissue from oxidative damage.
 So if you have elevated cholesterol consider the following factors.